-Candidates should expect to receive confirmation and reminder e-mails from Scantron that contain username, password and other important instructions for a successful testing experience.
+Candidates should expect to receive confirmation and reminder e-mails from Meazure Learning that contain username, password and other important instructions for a successful testing experience.

 On test day, candidates should report to the assigned test center at least 30 minutes prior to the appointment time.
 This allows time for the registration process, which includes verifying ID, signature, emptying of pockets, and other security measures.
 A candidate arriving 30 minutes or more after a scheduled appointment time will be considered tardy and will not be admitted to the exam.

-Scantron is responsible for ensuring that all candidates test under the same conditions.
+Meazure is responsible for ensuring that all candidates test under the same conditions.
 Test security plays a major role in ensuring that no candidate has an advantage over another.
 The company is contractually responsible to the American Board of Optometry for the security of exam content.
-Scantron makes a continuous effort to provide the best and fairest testing conditions possible.
+Meazure makes a continuous effort to provide the best and fairest testing environment possible.